White Paper: A Relentless Race Toward Revenue

 DaaS – financial and operational complexity

 Traditional financing models for equipment, even leasing or renting with commitments for 12 or 24 months, are not flexible enough for uncertain times.
 Many organizations need to react quickly, adjusting the size of their workforce in line with fluctuations in the market.
 They can’t afford to capitalize all the equipment they need, depreciate it and manage their inventories at the necessary speed.
 The next stage in providing businesses with maximum flexibility is Device-as-a-Service.
 This offering allows them to consume productivity devices for shorter time periods.
-Modern MSPs like our customer TLINE in LATAM now bundle their laptops, PCs and peripherals with insurance and software licenses and offer them for as little as one month.
+Modern MSPs in LATAM now bundle their laptops, PCs and peripherals with insurance and software licenses and offer them for as little as one month.
 Fast logistics processes allow them to deliver and return these devices in record time, recycle, repair them if needed and rent them again.
 These DaaS offerings not only allow them to work with higher margins on the hardware, but also boost their insurance and software revenue streams.